sjalowiec/patterns-tools/replit.md

-# Sweater Planning Wizard
+# Neckline Practice Wizard

 ## Overview

-The Sweater Planning Wizard is a web-based knitting calculator that helps users determine stitch counts and shaping instructions for sweater construction.
-The application provides a step-by-step wizard interface where users input their gauge measurements and receive calculated stitch counts, row counts, and detailed neckline shaping instructions with visual SVG diagrams.
+The Neckline Practice Wizard is a focused web-based knitting calculator that helps users learn and practice neckline shaping techniques.
+The application accepts gauge measurements and generates both detailed text instructions and Japanese-style technical SVG schematics for a fixed 10-unit wide by 5-unit tall garment section with precise neckline shaping calculations.

 ## User Preferences